 Mistaken identifications are the leading cause of wrongful convictions in the United States.
 Over 75% of cases so far overturned through DNA testing involved some form of eyewitness error.1

-In this article, we provide an introduction to the problem of mistaken identity in California criminal cases.
+In this article, we provide an introduction to the problem of being wrongly accused of mistaken identity in California criminal cases.
 We cover:

 - 1. What is mistaken eyewitness identification?